Warreef/FIRSTPRO/README.md

 # Project Title
 Mini Tawakkanalna Application build using sqlite3 & Python

-It was collaborative between me and @Warreef @httpsbashayer
+It was collaborative between me and @AmaniAlsalmann @httpsbashayer

 # Description
 Due to the current situation in the world and what we are going through because of COVID-19